vbookshelf/Thumb-Drive-App/README.md

 ### 1. If you downloaded the app from Kaggle:

 a.
-Unzip (if required) and place the MedAi-Console-v2.0-TDA-Encrypt folder on your desktop.
+Unzip and place the MedAi-Console-v2.0-TDA-Encrypt folder on your desktop.

 b. cd into MedAi-Console-v2.0-TDA-Encrypt folder: